Web-App Instruction

 Mitosis-Meiosis Review

-New: This web app provides a review of mitosis and meiosis for veterinary students studying fertilization in Embryology.
+This web app provides a review of mitosis and meiosis for veterinary students studying fertilization in Embryology.
 The Review illustrates how germ cells give rise to four haploid gametes with unique genotypes via meiosis, in contrast to mitosis which produces two identical daughter cells.
 Gametogenesis is also reviewed.
 The web app is designed for smart phones, but it may be viewed on tablet or computer browsers.

 ^ TOP ^

-Veterinary Neurobiology Mobile Courseware
+Veterinary Neurobiology Courseware

 MRI Brain Atlas